Rise to Success: Career Highlights of Stacey Abrams

 2011: Stopped Tax Increase

-2013: Representative for House District 89
+2013: Represented House District 89

 August 25, 2017: Resigned from General Assembly

-On August 25, 2017, Stacey Abrams resigned from the General Assembly to focus on her gubernatorial campaign.
+On August 25, 2017, Stacey Abrams resigned from the Georgia General Assembly to focus on her gubernatorial campaign.

 April 2018: Publication of "Minority Leader"

-November 6, 2018: Lost Election for Governor
+November 6, 2018: Lost Gubernatorial Election

-On November 6, 2018, Stacey Abrams lost the election for governor of Georgia by 54,723 votes.
+On November 6, 2018, Stacey Abrams lost the Georgia gubernatorial election by 54,723 votes.

 2018: Featured in "All In: The Fight For Democracy"

-2018: Founded Fair Fight Action
+2018: Fair Fight Action Founded

 In 2018, Stacey Abrams founded Fair Fight Action, an organization focused on addressing voter suppression.

-February 2019: State of the Union Response
+February 2019: Response to the State of the Union Address

 In February 2019, Stacey Abrams became the first African-American woman to deliver a response to the State of the Union address.

-April 30, 2019: Abrams Declines to Run for U.S. Senate
+April 30, 2019: Abrams declines to run for U.S. Senate in 2020

 August 17, 2019: Founding of Fair Fight 2020